Useful Information when planning your trip

 - European breakdown cover

-- EHIC (the old E111) recipricol health care (available free on line here) Please ensure yours is valid for the dates of your trip
+- EHIC (the old E111) recipricol health care (available free on line here) Please ensure yours is valid for the dates of your trip.
+PLEASE NOTE Following Brexit the EHIC may be removed so check before travel

 - Personal travel insurance.
 Check yours covers you to ride a motorcycle and if you carry a pillion